Spectrum Optimization of Dynamic Networks for Reduction of Vulnerability Against Adversarial Resonance Attacks: Results

 \subsubsection{Numerical Second-Order Dynamics Simulation of the Main Network}

-\changedNick{ \changedSB{We} \changedSB{simulated (performed numerical integration of)} the second-order dynamics \changedSB{on 100 different graphs, with} both the initial and optimized \changedSB{weights for \changedSB{a complete graph and a social graph}, and with} varying forcing vectors and sampled forcing frequencies.
+\changedNick{ \changedSB{We} \changedSB{simulated (performed numerical integration of)} the second-order dynamics \changedSB{on 100 different graphs, with} both the initial and optimized \changedSB{weights with} varying forcing vectors and sampled forcing frequencies.
 The simulations were run until a steady state was achieved \changedSB{and the final steady-state amplitude was noted.}

 \emph{Complete Graph \changedSB{Numerical Simulations}:} \changedSB{We considered an unoptimized} complete graph with \changedSB{uniform edge weights with an} added perturbation as detailed in Section ~\ref{sec:res-setup}, \changedSB{as well as the corresponding optimized graph obtained using the network graph optimization method detailed in Section~\ref{sec:network_graph_optimization}, and performed 100 numerical simulations on each of these graphs}. \changedSB{The squared amplitude of $\mathbf{x}$ as a function of time for each of the 100 simulations, each normalized by the closed-form steady-state squared amplitude \changedAlp{$\|\mathbf{x}_s\|^2$}, is shown in Figure~\ref{fig:density_cg}.
-Besides observing that the steady-state amplitudes of the numerical simulations match the computed closed-form values, we note that the unsteady amplitude in relation to the steady-state amplitude is noticeably lower in the optimized graph.}
+Besides observing that the steady-state amplitudes of the numerical simulations match the computed closed-form values, we note that the unsteady amplitude in relation to the steady-state amplitude has less variation in the optimized graph.}